enjoy-digital/litex/doc/coding_style.md

 parser.add_argument("--tag",     default=None,        help="Use version from release tag.")
 ```

+Keep argparse help strings concise and value-focused.
+Reuse the vocabulary
+already used by nearby LiteX tools for recurring concepts such as host, port,
+bind address, CSR CSV and remote targets, and avoid filler such as "to use"
+when the option name already provides the action.

 ## LiteX/Migen Modules (HDL)

 LiteX hardware modules are Python code that describes hardware.
 They have